-Balancing health care costs can be a challenging process, especially as resources, programs and insurance coverage all vary with each person.
-Spartanburg Regional Healthcare System is committed to giving patients all the information they need regarding cost so they can make informed decisions about their care.
+Understanding healthcare costs can be challenging.
+Spartanburg Regional Healthcare System is committed to giving patients all the information they need regarding costs so they can make informed decisions about their care.

 Why do prices vary so much between hospitals?

-- A patient’s level of insurance coverage for in-network and out-of-network providers
+- A patient’s insurance coverage changes for in-network and out-of-network providers.

-- Need-based financing from the hospital or private charities
+- Need-based financing available from the hospital or private charities.

 How much will it cost for me?